 3. The weather in the Arctic affects places further south such as Canada the United States and other areas in the Northern Hemisphere.
 These intensified storms will worsen flooding in those areas.

-6. Intensified droughts and flooding will harm agriculture and city infrastructure which is not built to withstand such weather.
+6. Intensified flooding will harm agriculture and city infrastructure which is not built to withstand such weather.

 Any radical change in one portion of the Earth will inevitably have a chain reaction of effects on the rest of the planet.
-Those effects will in turn affect civilization’s ability to grow food and maintain its urban infrastructure.
+Those effects will, in turn, affect our civilization’s ability to grow food and maintain its urban infrastructure.